 1. What is your favorite color?

-When I was growing up, I guess blue was my favourite colour.
+When I was growing up, I guess blue was my favorite color.
 I don’t know why, but I always really liked things that were dark blue.
 These days though, I tend to have a preference for green things.
-So I suppose green and blue are the colours that I like most.
+So I suppose green and blue are the colors that I like most.

-2. Did you like that colour when you were small?
+2. Did you like that color when you were small?

 As I mentioned, I always liked dark blue when I was young, but green is something that I started to like just a couple of years ago.

-3. Is the colour of your car or motorbike important?
+3. Is the color of your car or motorbike important?
 Why?

-Yes, and no. I mean, I don’t really care what colour it is; however, I wouldn’t really like to have a pink motorbike.
+Yes, and no. I mean, I don’t really care what color it is; however, I wouldn’t really like to have a pink motorbike.
 Pink is a little bit too feminine for me.
-These days I have a black motorbike, which I think is a good colour for it.
+These days I have a black motorbike, which I think is a good color for it.

 1. Do you use computers very much?

 Not regularly, I think, just to browse websites for the news every day, actually sitting in front of the computer for a long time is harmful to my eyesight and physical health.
 Also, I feel a headache when I look at the monitor for over 30 minutes.